Overview of custom pages for model-driven apps

 Existing standalone canvas apps aren't supported for use as a custom page and the expected app structure is different.
 A standalone canvas app often has many screens with global access to all controls and variables.
 The custom page is expected to typically be a single screen with loose coupling to provide performance and co-development capabilities.

-To migrate an existing standalone canvas app, first start by identify a mapping of screens to separate custom pages.
+To migrate an existing standalone canvas app, first start by identifying a mapping of screens to separate custom pages.
 For each separate custom page complete the following steps:

 - Create a blank custom page from the model-driven app designer.
 More information: Add a custom page to your model-driven app